Espen Kofstad: Early life and amateur career

 Kofstad was born in Oslo and was educated at Perbraten School.

-After finishing at the University of Denver, he entered the first stage of the European Tour qualifying school in 2010.
+Kofstad played college golf at the University of Denver, where he set the school record for the lowest 54-hole score of 195 and won twice.
+He entered the first stage of the European Tour qualifying school in 2010.
 At the final stage, he missed qualification for the European Tour by one stroke.